 information security, business continuity, disaster recovery and risk management.

-The provisions included in this Service Management Schedule cover two aspects, as follows:
+The provisions included in this REC Schedule cover two aspects, as follows:

 end-to-end processes which affect Market Participants; and

-roles and responsibilities of the Switching Operator and, Switching Data Service Providers.
+roles and responsibilities of the Switching Operator and Switching Data Service Providers.

 Where this REC Schedule contains a requirement on a Switching Data Service Provider to provide information to another Switching Data Service Provider then, unless otherwise specified, this will be provided through a mechanism and in a format agreed by the provider and recipient of that information.
 Where possible, this should be provided in a standard format as agreed by all service providers.